simon-weber/gmusicapi/docs/source/usage.rst

     from gmusicapi import Musicmanager

     mm = Musicmanager()
-    mm.login()

-    # mm.upload('foo.mp3')
-    # ...
+    mm.login()  # currently named oauth_login for the Mobileclient

 If you need both library management and uploading, just create multiple client instances.

-There is also the :py:class:`Webclient`, which is a mostly-deprecated interface.
-It is not tested nor well supported.
-Use :class:`Mobileclient` or :class:`Musicmanager` if possible.
+There is also the :py:class:`Webclient`, which is uses the webapp's apis to handle similar tasks to the Mobileclient.
+It is not tested nor well supported, and requires providing full account credentials to use.
+Avoid it if possible.

 The reference section has complete information on all clients: